EOP-OMB/federal-program-inventory/website/_program/TC.054.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Commerce and Housing
+- Tax Expenditures - Agriculture
 cfda: TC.054
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, corporations pay taxes on their profits under the regular tax rate schedule.
-However, in the Tax Code the earnings of credit unions not distributed to members as interest or dividends are exempt from the income tax.
+objective: The baseline tax system requires the taxpayer to capitalize costs associated with an investment over time.
+In contrast, the Tax Code provides for the expensing of the first $10,000 in reforestation expenditures with 7-year amortization of the remaining expenses.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":60000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":60000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":70000000.0}]'
 outlays: null
 permalink: /program/TC.054.html
 popular_name: ''